Wellbeing@School and the Inclusive Practices Toolkit

 All New Zealand schools can register to use the tools.
 The principal must agree to the terms of use for website and tools.

-Inclusive Practices Tool
+Inclusive Practices Toolkit

-• W@S surveys and tools which explore the extent to which a school is creating a safe and caring climate that deters bullying; and
+With this toolkit, schools can explore the extent to which a school is creating a safe and caring climate that deters bullying; and the extent to which a school includes all students in all aspects of school life.

 The core aspects of the agreement stay the same: the data is owned by each school under NZCER stewardship; data reports can be made available to the Ministry of Education or other users if requested, however these reports are anonymous and school data is grouped.